yjf-GitHub/yjf_repository/readme/README.md

 $ ./builder.sh -d example/hello_world -a
 ```

-2.Compiling packages for all platforms for the first time is busy, so it can be done in steps.
-Use `./builder.sh [option]` to download the SDKS for all platforms  Execute again `./builder.sh -d [packages_path] -a`
+2.Compiling packages for all platforms for the first time is slow,so it can be done in steps.

+Use `./builder.sh [option]` to download the SDKS for all platforms.
+Execute again `./builder.sh -d [packages_path] -a`

 ## (2) Official compilation method